Melville, New York: Geography

 According to the U.S. Census Bureau, Melville has a total area of 31.3 sqkm.

 Melville lies on the east side of Suffolk County's boundary with Nassau County.

+Climate

+Melville has a humid subtropical climate (Cfa), bordering on a hot-summer humid continental climate (Dfa).
+Accordingly, the CDP experiences hot, humid summers and cold winters, and experiences precipitation throughout the entirety of the year.